 The wreck of the Lizzie Bell

-In July 1901 the iron barque Lizzie Bell sailed from Wellington for Australia.
-She ran aground on a reef near the mouth of the Ōeo Stream.
-Although all 18 crew were able to get into the lifeboat, it was overturned by the heavy seas.
-Twelve seamen died of exposure before the rest could get help from local farmers.
+In July 1901 the iron barque Lizzie Bell ran aground on a reef near the mouth of the Ōeo Stream while sailing from Wellington to Australia.
+All 18 crew were able to get into the lifeboat, but it was overturned by the heavy seas.
+Twelve seamen died of exposure before the others could get help from local farmers.
 Ten bodies were recovered and are buried in the Pīhama cemetery.

 Settlement 34 km north-west of Hāwera.
 Pīhama is named after Hone Pīhama (John Beecham), a local chief who provided protection for Pākehā surveyors in the 1880s.
-The gateway and ‘provision house’ (elevated storehouse) at nearby Ōtūmātua pā were painted by Charles Heaphy in 1840, while on his way with a party of surveyors to lay out the site of New Plymouth.
+The gateway and ‘provision house’ (elevated storehouse) at nearby Ōtūmātua pā were painted by Charles Heaphy in 1840, while he and a party of surveyors were on their way to lay out the site of New Plymouth.

-Township 15 km north-west of Hāwera, with a 2006 population of 927.
+Township 15 km north-west of Hāwera, with a 2013 population of 960.
 Manaia was named after Hukunui Manaia, a paramount Māori chief of the district.
-It was the administrative centre of the Waimate West County and Manaia Town Board until they became part of the South Taranaki District Council in 1989.
+It was the administrative centre of the Waimate West County Council and Manaia Town Board until both became part of South Taranaki District in 1989.

 The town is surrounded by some of the richest dairy land in the country.
-In the 1940s and 1950s the number of dairy factories per kilometre of road was the highest in New Zealand.
-To help transport milk to the factories, the Waimate West County began a major road-sealing project in 1916 and a few years later had some of the country’s best rural roads.
+In the 1940s and 1950s the ratio of dairy factories to kilometres of road was the highest in New Zealand.
+To help transport milk to the factories, Waimate West County began a major road-sealing project in 1916 and within a few years had some of the country’s best rural roads.

 In the town’s central crossroads, an 1890 marble obelisk commemorates the Pākehā casualties of the 1868–69 Taranaki wars; a second obelisk and a band rotunda are First World War memorials.
-The Manaia redoubt is the site of two 1880s blockhouses, and a 1912 replica of the original lookout tower.
+The Manaia redoubt has two 1880s blockhouses and a 1912 replica of the original lookout tower.
 Manaia is the site of Yarrows bakery, founded in 1923.